American Leadership Academy

-American Leadership Academy (ALA) is a regional group of tuition-free public charter schools headquartered in Queen Creek, Arizona which provides education for K-12 students.
-ALA currently consists of 12 schools located in Arizona and as of the 2019–2020 school year, enrollment exceeded 10,500 students.
+American Leadership Academy (ALA) is a regional group of tuition-free public charter schools headquartered in Mesa, Arizona which provides education for Pre-K-12 students.
+ALA currently consists of over 30 schools located in Arizona, North Carolina, and South Carolina; as of the 2019–2020 school year, enrollment exceeded 10,500 students.

+ALA's Vision is to: Learn.
+Lead.
+Change the World!

+ALA's Mission Statement is to: In support of the family, provide the best educational experience to as many students as possible in a moral and wholesome environment.

+ALA's core values are their R.A.I.S.E. values (Respect, Accountability, Integrity, Service, Excellence).

 There is no known official affiliation between American Leadership Academy and the K-12 school of the same name in Spanish Fork, Utah.

+ALA's current district needs are fulfilled by Charter One, an education management organization, which was founded in 2018.
+Charter One is currently owned by SGW Holdings, LLC.